Mercerenies/latitude/docs/spec/ii_standard_library/operator.md

 ### `Operator assoc.`

 Returns the associativity.
 This slot is usually overridden in instances.
-The associativity should be one of three standard symbols:
+The associativity should be an element of the `Associativity` enumeration.
-`'left`, `'right`, or `'none`.

 ### `Operator toString.`